Royal Mail, real estate stocks pull FTSE 250 higher; Amigo sinks

 After rising 9.1% in the first four months of this year on recovery optimism, the FTSE 100 has traded in a tight range in the past few sessions on concerns that a resurgence of COVID-19 cases across parts of Asia might delay a global economic recovery.

-Among other stocks, AstraZeneca fell 0.7% after Britain’s competition regulator said it was reviewing the drugmaker’s $39 billion buyout of U.S.-based Alexion.
+Among other stocks, AstraZeneca (AZN.L) fell 0.7% after Britain's competition regulator said it was reviewing the drugmaker's $39 billion buyout of U.S.-based Alexion (ALXN.O). read more

 Our Standards: The Thomson Reuters Trust Principles.